pymor/pymor/docs/source/getting_started.rst

 different values per parameter component μ_ij should be considered.
 I.e. the parameter training set for basis generation will have the size ``(XBLOCKS x YBLOCKS)^SNAPSHOTS``.
-After the basis of size 32 (the last parameter) has been computed, the obtained reduced model (on the 32-dimensional reduced basis space) is evaluated by comparing the solutions of the reduced and detailed models for new randomly chosen parameters.
-Finally plots of the detailed and reduced solutions as well as the difference between the two are displayed for the random parameter for which a maximum reduction error has been measured.
+After the basis of size 32 (the last parameter) has been computed, the quality obtained reduced model (on the 32-dimensional reduced basis space) is evaluated by comparing the solutions of the reduced and detailed models for new randomly chosen parameters.
+Finally plots of the detailed and reduced solutions as well as the difference between the two are displayed for the random parameter which maximises reduction error.

 The thermalblock demo explained